squabzilla/CS50-FinalProject/Main/README.md

 I get zero credit for implementing this.
 Being logged on allows you to save and/or load a character you have created.
 Saving it loads it from the cookie (or Flask “Session”) to the database, while loading it grabs a character from the database and passes the relevant features to the cookie (or Flask “Session”).
+NOTE:
 A major goal of this project was to include client-side AND server-side validation for all user-input.
+P.S.
+The webapp is currently hosted via https://www.digitalocean.com/ at https://oyster-app-no7gx.ondigitalocean.app/ for the near-future!

 # app.py
 This is what runs the main website itself.